Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 While in Zafferana, we made easy day trips to Taormina and Aci Trezza as well as Etna and our great-grandfather’s village, Castanea delle Furie (the latter of which has zero tourist value and you should not visit).
 It’s best to have a car in Zafferana and vital if you want to do any day trips.

-In Avola, Sicily, we stayed at this two-bedroom Airbnb apartment for $40 per night plus Airbnb fees.
-The apartment is clean, cool, modern, and located right by the main square downtown.
+In Avola, Sicily, we stayed at a two-bedroom Airbnb apartment for $40 per night plus Airbnb fees.
+The apartment was clean, cool, modern, and located right by the main square downtown.
 Giovanni, the host, is an osteopath, has his office downstairs, and offers both massages and adjustments for very good prices!

 I got my SIM card at Vodafone in Rome’s airport.
 Vodafone shops are in most towns.
 I paid 40 EUR ($45) for a SIM card with 5 GB of data, calls and texting.
 When I ran out of data I got an extra gig for 5 EUR ($6).
 The coverage was great for Sicily and worked almost everywhere, though know you may not have coverage in more rural areas.